 The Court highlighted that regard must given to the special role of the judiciary in society.
-The ECtHR stated that the phrase “authority of the judiciary” in Article 10 § 2 of the Convention includes”… that the courts are… accepted by the public at large as being, the proper forum for the resolution of legal disputes and for the determination of a person’s guilt or innocence on a criminal charge; further, that the public at large have respect for and confidence in the courts’ capacity to fulfil that function” [53].
+The ECtHR stated that the phrase “authority of the judiciary” in Article 10 § 2 of the Convention includes“… that the courts are… accepted by the public at large as being, the proper forum for the resolution of legal disputes and for the determination of a person’s guilt or innocence on a criminal charge; further, that the public at large have respect for and confidence in the courts’ capacity to fulfil that function” [para 53].

 The ECtHR moved on to elaborate on the right to a fair hearing as secured under ECHR, art.
 6. The ECtHR stated that “equality of arms and fairness more generally militate in favour of a free and even forceful exchange of arguments between the parties" (as in Nikula v.
 Finland [2002] 31611/96, § 49 and Saday v.
 Turkey, [2006] 32458/96, § 34).
 Therefore, only in exceptional circumstances the restriction of the freedom of expression can be accepted as necessary in a democratic society (as in Kyprianou v.
 Cyprus [GC] [2005] 73797/01, § 174 and Mariapori v.
 Finland [2010] 37751/07, § 62).

-The ECtHR has also reiterated ECHR, art.6 does not provide for a use of defense arguments if they do not amount to malicious accusations against a participant in the proceedings or any third party,
+The ECtHR has also reiterated that ECHR, art.6 does not provide for a use of defence arguments if they amount to malicious accusations against a participant in the proceedings or any third party.

 The Court then referred to the distinction between statements of fact and value judgments stressing that assertions about matters of public interest may constitute value judgments rather than statements of fact (as in Morice, § 126).

-Concerning the severity of the sanctions imposed the ECtHR held that restraint in resorting to criminal proceedings is normally required in matters concerning the defense's freedom of expression in the courtroom in the context of a criminal trial
+Concerning the severity of the sanctions imposed the ECtHR held that restraint in resorting to criminal proceedings is normally required in matters concerning the defence’s freedom of expression in the courtroom in the context of a criminal trial.

 Lastly, the ECtHR reiterated that where the national courts have weighed up the relevant interests according to the criteria laid down in the Court’s case-law, strong reasons are required for the ECtHR to substitute its view for that of the domestic courts (Bédat, § 54).

-After outlining these general principles, the ECtHR went on to scratch the approach that it will take for this case.
-Before doing so, the Court noted that the applicant’s accusations attained the requisite level of seriousness which could harm I.P.’s rights under ECHR, art.8 and therefore it was necessary to examine whether the domestic authorities struck a fair balance between the two values guaranteed by the Convention,.
+After outlining these general principles, the Court noted that the applicant’s accusations attained the requisite level of seriousness which could harm I.P.’s rights under ECHR, art.8 and therefore it was necessary to examine whether the domestic authorities struck a fair balance between the two values guaranteed by the Convention.

 In assessing the impugned statements and the reasons given in the domestic courts’ decisions, the Court identified three criteria.

-Firtsly, the court analyzed the nature and context of the impugned statements.
+Firstly, the court analysed the nature and context of the impugned statements.
 The ECtHR noted that applicant made the impugned statements orally in public at the trial as an accused in the criminal proceedings on charges of war crimes.
 At the hearing, the applicant read out his written closing statement and submitted it to the file.

-Concerning the I.P. involvement and interest in the applicant’s case, the Court found that “…he entered the public scene in this field of social interest, and was therefore in principle required to display a wider level of tolerance to acceptable criticism than another private individual" (as in Kapsis and Danikas v.
+Concerning I.P.’s involvement and interest in the applicant’s case, the Court found that “…he entered the public scene in this field of social interest, and was therefore in principle required to display a wider level of tolerance to acceptable criticism than another private individual" (as in Kapsis and Danikas v.
 Greece [2017] 52137/12) [para.72].
 It is of little importance for the Court that I.P. was not examined as a witness in the case.